Traffic acquisition is only half the marketing equation.

 - Homepage concepts

 - Determine how many variations you want to test.
 This will depend on how much web traffic your company is generating, as you want to maintain a meaningful sample size for each group.

 - Form hypotheses about what you think will perform better and why.
 Make this a cross-functional exercise by gathering perspectives from your entire team.
 Be sure to include a blend of opinions from designers, engineers, copywriters, and everyone in between.

-- Choose a tool like Visual Website Optimizer or Optimizely to help run your test.
+- Choose a tool like VWO or Optimizely to help run your test.
 These tools will split your web traffic.
 It’s important that each group of visitors is representative and entirely randomized, as unforeseen trends in the data can skew the interpretation of results.